Weather Stations Near Me

 There are many sites on the internet that provide the location of weather stations.
 Of course, since it’s voluntary to private citizens, some sites have more to offer than others.

 The most popular location for weather enthusiasts to upload their personal data is the Weather Underground.
 Here you can find data from over 30,000 weather station locations.
 Odds are pretty good that there will be a few nearby.
 I can see several weather stations near me.
 In fact, there are several within 20 miles of my house.
-Just go to this page and select your state (or country if not from the US).
-You’ll be able to search through the listings by city and hopefully find “weather underground stations near me”.
+Just go to this page and enter your zip code or city and state.
+This will show you all the nearby weather stations and their current readings.
+You can even select an individual weather station and see its weather data for the day, of even get historical records in many cases.

 Other good sites where I find weather stations near me include PWSweather and WeatherLink.
 These are both networks of personal weather stations.
 In fact, WeatherLink is Davis Instrument’s network that can be easily uploaded to by their popular wireless weather stations.
 A quick search allows me to find the nearest weather station to me without much effort.
 Just click one of the links above and you can find the closest weather station too.